 Learning skills creates an interesting environment for me where I’m challenging myself, learning new hobbies and growing as a person.

-Thank you for reading, and I encourage any of you who want to learn more about becoming a Digital Nomad to reach out to Sasha, Rachel or myself to learn how you can take the first steps to becoming a Digital Nomad.
+Thank you for reading, and I encourage any of you who want to learn more about becoming a Digital Nomad to reach out to Sasha, Rachel, or myself to learn how you can take the first steps to become a Digital Nomad.

-Bio: Jamie Atkinson is a freelance writer and digital marketer who has over ten years of experience coaching, selling and training in the field.
+Bio: Jamie Atkinson is a freelance writer and digital marketer who has over ten years of experience coaching, selling, and training in the field.
 He was born in the UK but now travels all over the world, teaching other aspiring entrepreneurs how to achieve their own success by sharing the benefits of having a lifestyle business.
-You can find out more from Jamie on his blog Let’s Get Jobless.